freeradical13/freeradical13.github.io/index.md

 * Group #1: [Alkali metals][] - Highly reactive because they want to lose an electron to drop to the previous period's full set of valence electrons.
 Hydrogen is more complicated - it doesn't want to lose an electron since that will leave an empty valence shell, but it tends to want another electron to complete its shell.
 * Group #2: [Alkaline earth metals][] - Somewhat reactive because they want to lose two electrons to drop to the previous period's full set of valence electrons.
 * Group #15: [Pnictogens][]
-* Group #16: [Chalcogens][] - Somewhat reactive because they want to gain two electrons or share two electrons to fill their set of valance electrons.
+* Group #16: [Chalcogens][] - Somewhat reactive because they want to gain two electrons or share pairs of electrons to fill their set of valance electrons.
 * Group #17: [Halogens][] - Highly reactive because they want to gain an electron or share a pair of electrons to fill their set of of valence electrons.
 * Group #18: [Noble gases][] - Generally not chemically reactive ([inert][]) because the set of valence electrons is full.